oxen-io/session-file-server-old/README.md

 Compatibility is goal #1.

+## Requirements

+* Node.js 0.8.xx+

+## Installation

+1. Copy config.sample.json to config.json

+1. [optional] Create a new application on App.net.
+Note the client_id and client_secret and put in `config.json`.
+The redirect URI should be /return on the host you're going to use for AltAPI, e.g., <http://localhost:7070/return>.

+1. `npm install` to get node js libraries

+1. `node app.js` to run the server

+1. Open your browser to <http://localhost:7070/>

 #Upstream integration

 It can work as a back up to the main app.net.
 So while app.net is running everything could feel like one network.